 There are more than 250 lessons in the primary Jigsaw Programme.
-There is one lesson in KS1 and one in KS2 where transgender identities could be said to be explicitly reflected, although the term 'transgender' is only explicitly introduced in the materials in one lesson in Year 6 (Age 10-11 materials).
+There is one lesson in KS1 and one in KS2 where transgender identities could be said to be explicitly reflected, although the term 'transgender' is only exp

 So, what is in these lessons?